The edTPA at a Glance

 The Feedback-Receiving edTPA (FRED) at a Glance

 The FRED is a mini-version of the edTPA, completed during your first student-teaching experience (SED 554).
 It is identical to the edTPA except it involves only ONE lesson and less video.
 The FRED is not scored.
-Instead, an edTPA Coach will provide extensive feedback and guidance for your future edTPA.
+Instead, Instead, you will receive feedback and guidance for your future edTPA.

 What will it cost me?